Avi GSLB Architecture, Terminology, and Object Model

 - The other active sites are GSLB followers.
 What GSLB configuration data they need is propagated to them from the leader.

-- The Avi site on which the administrator first defines a GSLB configuration is automatically designated as the GSLB leader; other Avi sites subsequently added are followers.
+- The Avi site on which the administrator first defines a GSLB configuration is automatically designated as the GSLB leader; Avi sites subsequently added are followers.

 - The only way to switch leadership is through an override configuration from a follower site.
 This override can be invoked in the case of site failures or maintenance.
 Read this article for more information.